retakeio/partgr-client/README.md

 License: GPL v2.0 or similar.

-Technologies: YUI, NodeJS, Firefox OS Boilerplate.
+Technologies: NodeJS, Firefox OS Boilerplate.

 ## Make sure you have the server running first, see how [here](https://github.com/retakeio/partgr-server)
 * clone the repo